-The first decision you will need to make is the type of ceremony you would like - a Religious Ceremony in a church or chapel, which must hold a licence for marriage / same sex marriage, or a Civil Ceremony, at the Register Office or in one of the many Approved Premises around the county.
+The first decision you will need to make is the type of ceremony you would like - a religious ceremony in a church or chapel, which must hold a licence for marriage or same sex marriage, or a civil ceremony, at the Register Office, or in one of the many approved premises around the county.

 In most cases you must give at least twenty eight clear days notice before you can get married.
 You can find details of 'special procedures' for people in extreme circumstances on the General Register Office website or by contacting your local Register Office.

 If you have changed your name for reasons other than marriage you must bring along documentary evidence of the name change.

-If you have been married before or have previously formed a Civil Partnership you will need to provide evidence that you are now legally free to form a marriage or Civil Partnership.
-Types of evidence available could include:
+If you have been married before or have previously formed a civil partnership you must provide evidence that you are now legally free to form a marriage or civil partnership.
+Types of evidence could include:

-- A divorce decree absolute (copies of these can be obtained by contacting the court where the divorce proceedings took place).
+- A divorce decree absolute (you can get copies of these by contacting the court where the divorce proceedings took place).

 - Final order of dissolution of a civil partnership

 - Death certificate from a former wife, husband or civil partner. (if you are not the 'informant' on the death certificate, you will also need to bring the marriage or civil partnership certificate)

 Please note that all documents provided must be originals.
 Any documents which are not in English must be supplied with a translation.

 In some instances it may be necessary for the General Register Office to approve the validity of the documents.
 Please contact your local office if you have any questions.